zer0def/qTox_enhanced/README.md

 - One to one chat with friends
 - Group chats
 - NGC (new group chats)
+- WIP: Group Images in NGC (only receiving for now, not sending)
 - PUSH notification (for mobile on TRIfA and Antidote)
 - File transfers, with previewing of images
+- Screensharing (select "Screen" as Video source in the settings)
 - Audio calls, including group calls
 - Video calls
 - Avatars